Internal Linking Case Study: A Big Boost In Google Rankings Without Backlinks?

 Another point to note about the case study before I share the full results below is that age of the articles certainly plays a role.
 There is no way that I can say that adding internal links was the only factor that helped these pages increase in rankings.

 The other factor was time.
-An article often starts to rank better simply the older it gets.
+An article often starts to rank better in search engines the older it gets.
 Google is better able to index and rank content that has been around for a while.
+And other search engines operate in the same way.

-However, to the best of my ability, the only thing that happened with these articles was that new internal links were added and some time past.
+However, to the best of my ability, the only thing that happened with these articles was internally link them while some time passed.

 I tracked all the results as they happened in a Google Spreadsheet.
 There is a ton of data on the spreadsheet, but it provides everything for you to know exactly what I did.

-I documented how many internal links were added to each article, the beginning ranking in Google, the Google rankings over time, the final position in Google (as of March 25th, 2020), and then the total increase or decrease in Google rank.
+I documented how many internal links were added to each article, the beginning ranking in Google, its ranking over time, the final position in Google (as of March 25th, 2020), and then the total increase or decrease in Google rank.

 I know the spreadsheet isn't pretty, but if you click the image, you can view the actual spreadsheet if you want to see all the details.
 Or click here to go to the Google Spreadsheet.